kvarak/dnd/docs/_Folk/shifter.md

 </div>

 ## <a class="internal-link" name="internal-class">class options</a>
 Shifters are to large extent humans, and approach most classes as humans would.
-Use the class options listed in the human description.
+Use the <a href="human.html#internal-class">same class options as humans</a>.
 In addition, classes are modified as follows:

 <div class="columnstwo">